Oslandia/workshop-3d/webclient/04_example2.md

     };
 ```

+**Exercises**:
-Now try by yourself to change the symbology used by the vector layer: change from 'symbology1' to 'symbology2' and then to 'symbology3'.
+* Try to change the symbology used by the vector layer: change from 'symbology1' to 'symbology2' and then to 'symbology3'.
-You can also try to change properties of the symbology by yourself.
+* Test different values of the properties (color, lineWidth, lineColor, etc.)
+* The roofs layer contains three other fields, named 'no2_red', 'no2_green' and 'no2_blue'.
+Define a symbology that will use these fields to make a color.